JimmyNIYONKURU/JimmyNIYONKURU/README.md

 ### :man_technologist: About Me :

-I'm a software developer and a Computer Science & Engineering student(Since september 2024).
+I'm a software developer and a Computer Science & Engineering student(Starting september 2024).

-- :telescope: I'm currently working on software based personal projects and preparing a computer engineering degree
+- :telescope: I'm currently working on software based personal projects and will be preparing a computer engineering degree(starting sepTEMBER 2024)
 - :seedling: Exploring new tech domains : Algorithms design,Software dev, Compilers, AI, cybersecurity, etc.
 - :zap: In my free time, I like solving algorithmic challenges and reading tech articles